inb-co/easy-job/docs/index.md

 Easy-Job
 ========
-Easy-Job is asynchronous task runner for django , it means you can run a function without waiting for the function to finish .
+Easy-Job is asynchronous task runner for django , it means you can run a function without waiting for the function to finish.

 *Notice : current design of easy-job depends on django framework but in the near future we intend to break this dependency*